acailic/acailic.github.io/_notes/aws-cda-review-5.md

 - Requires a config Dockerrun.aws.json (v2) at the root of source code
 - Dockerrun.aws.json is used to generate the ECS task definition
 - Your Docker images must be pre-built and stored in ECR for example

+##### Custom Platform
+- uses  Packer
+- Custom Platforms are very advanced, they allow to define from scratch:
+•	The Operating System (OS)
+•	Additional Software
+•	Scripts that Beanstalk runs on these platforms
+-	Use case: app language is incompatible with Beanstalk & doesn’t use Docker
+•	To create your own platform:
+-	Define an AMI using Platform.yaml file
+•	Build that platform using the Packer software (open source tool to create AMIs)
+- Custom Platform vs Custom Image (AMI): custom platform is entire new and custom image is a tweak to exisiting platform

 ##### HTTPS
 - Beanstalk with HTTPS
 •	Idea: Load the SSL certificate onto the Load Balancer